Adding Accident Investigation and Disaster Preparedness to Your Safety Mix

 - Use existing records in your investigation.
 Though often overlooked, they can be a source of valuable background information.
 Technical data sheets, maintenance records, past accident analysis reports, employee records, training records, standard operating procedures, material safety data sheets, job safety analyses, company policies, health and safety committee meetings – depending on the type of accident and the circumstances surrounding it, any of these may provide relevant information that should be studied for clues about the causes of the accident.

 Need training in accident investigation?
-Summit has the courses for you:
+HSI has the courses for you:

 - Accident Investigation

 - Job Safety Analysis

 Explore the HSI course catalog for more safety training programs.